bitrise-io/devcenter/_articles/en/reviews/Basics of bitrise.yml - draft.md

     workflows:
       test:

-This configuration can be executed with `bitrise run test`.
-The Bitrise CLI won't give you any errors, but of course there's still nothing declared to do.
+The above configuration can be executed with `bitrise run test`.
+The Bitrise CLI won't give you any errors, but there's still nothing declared to do.

-Let's continue with the example from our [Steps in YAML guide](/bitrise-cli/steps/#what-is-a-step), which executes a single Script step when you run it with `bitrise run test`, and talk about what's what in the configuration:
+Let's continue with the example from our [Steps in YAML guide](/bitrise-cli/steps/#what-is-a-step), which executes a single Script step when you run it with `bitrise run test`.

     format_version: 5
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git